-Welding rods high in silicon may cause excessively thick and/ or darkened galvanized coatings to form over the weld.
-In smooth products welded together with high-silicon weld rods, the coating over the weld material will be thicker than the surrounding coating, causing a bump in an otherwise smooth product.
-A very low-silicon, rod may need to be used.
+Welding rods high in silicon may cause excessively thick and/or darkened galvanized coatings to form over the weld.
+In smooth products welded together with high-silicon weld rods, the coating over the weldmaterial will be thicker than the surrounding coating, causing a bump in an otherwise smooth product.
+It is preferrable to use low-silicon welding electrodes or select from the list of recommended welding materials in Table 3 depending on the welding process.

-Figure 33: Chipping away weld flux residues
+Figure 34: Chipping away weld flux residues